-In case a CollisionCheck license is available, the collision checking can be easily enabled for grasp computation of the SilhouetteMatch component by passing the ID of the used gripper and optionally a pre-grasp offset to the detect_object service call.
+Collision checking can be easily enabled for grasp computation of the SilhouetteMatch component by passing the ID of the used gripper and optionally a pre-grasp offset to the detect_object service call.
 The gripper has to be defined in the CollisionCheck component (see Setting a gripper (Section 6.4.2)) and details about collision checking are given in Collision checking within other modules (Section 6.4.3).
 In addition, collisions between the gripper and the calibrated base plane are checked.
+If the selected SilhouetteMatch template contains a collision geometry, also collisions between the gripper and the detected objects will be checked.
+The object on which the grasp point to be checked is located, is excluded from the collision check.